 - I'm so sorry to hear of your loss.
 I, too, have lost my (blank), and while I don't pretend to know your level of grief, I can empathize with this challenging time.

-- Your cubicle crew is thinking of you during this challenging time.
+- Your work crew is thinking of you during this challenging time.
 (For a work acquaintance).

-- I cannot take away your pain, but I can take away your hunger.
+- I can't take away your pain, but I can take away your hunger.
 (Donuts and coffee are in the breakroom).

 - Is there anything I can take care of for you here at the office while you're gone?
 I want to help you in any way I can.

 - Hi, I heard through (blank) you lost (blank).
 So sorry to hear about this.
-You are in our thoughts.
+You're in our thoughts.